ellen-y-yan/mde_product_agent/README.md

 ```bash
 az login
 ```
 Ensure your identity can access Azure OpenAI with Microsoft Entra credentials.
+Make sure you deploy an Azure OpenAI resource first (i was using MSSEC hackathon deployment)

 ### 3. Generate vector indexes
 ```bash